arceryz/transact/README.md

 balance.
 You can see the contents of transact.py to see the exact extent of this scripts' functionality.

-Using a terminal interface you just call `transact transactions` and you get a neat list of transactions containing
+Using a terminal interface you just call `transact list` and you get a neat list of transactions containing

 - Date